 We’re now so old that we remember when “Star Trek: The Next Generation” was brand new.
-We weren’t sure we were ready to see anyone other than William Shatner play a Starfleet captain, and we weren’t convinced that we’d fall in love with a new crew.
-The “classic” Star Trek movies were still being made, and most Trek fans were happy enough with that.
+We weren’t sure we were ready to see anyone other than William Shatner play a Starfleet captain, and we weren’t convinced we’d fall in love with a new crew.
+The “classic” Star Trek movies were still being made, and most Trek fans were happy.
 If “Star Trek” was going to come back to television, most of us wanted to see Kirk, Spock, McCoy, Sulu, and the rest of the gang.
 It’s fair to say that there was resistance among the hardcore fans – but when has that not been true about Trekkies?

 Lore Was Supposed To Be Female